thom-bahm/Random-Projects/README.md

 # Random-Projects
-Random projects mainly geared towards automation of simple tasks, Most likely all in c++, cant say for sure though.
+Random projects mainly geared towards automation of simple tasks; Most likely all in c++, but no guarantees.